Mother, daughter arrested after paralyzed dog’s back legs ‘sawed off’

 The 50-year-old woman was charged with cruelty to animals and released on a summons.

-A 17-year-old friend of the daughter was also arrested for animal cruelty and later released into the custody of a relative, according to the STPSO.
+A 17-year-old friend of the daughter’s was also arrested for animal cruelty, and later released into the custody of a relative, according to the STPSO.

 An online fundraising effort to cover the continuing costs of Buddy’s recovery has raised more than $14,000 after nearly 500 people pledged money in the Facebook campaign’s first six days.